ag-python/signalr-client-py/DESCRIPTION.rst

 Compatibility
 -------------

-Only compatible with Python 2, not Python 3.
+Compatible with Python 2 and 3.

 Usage
 -----